LikaLex/Docs-MODX/en/building-sites/client-proofing/dashboards/widget-types/file.md

 - Return the output of the file, rendering it in the content pane of the widget
 - Return the name of a class that extends modDashboardWidgetInterface, a MODX-provided abstract class, that has a render() method that will return the output to render to the content pane of the widget

-## Usage

-Simply place the name of the file in the content textarea of the widget.
-You can use the following placeholders to reference the widget path:

 - \[\[++base\_path\]\]
 - \[\[++core\_path\]\]